It used to be impossible to manage any kind of SEO campaign without keyword research backing up your strategy.

 Let’s take a look at the pros and cons of conducting keyword research in 2016 as an integral part of your SEO campaign:

 These are the advantages you can hope to gain:

 Niche and Competitive Targeting

 Taking a look at keyword information in various niches will help you find key areas to target.
 For example, let’s say you’re a defense attorney and you notice that one of your competitors has monopolized terms related to DUI-related offenses, but terms related to theft are pretty much untouched.
 This gives you a generalized insight into what target phrases will yield to more efficient results.
-It can also help you figure out what niche terms are worth pursuing, based on search volume data.
+It can also help you figure out what niche terms and LSI keywords are worth pursuing, based on search volume data.

 Search Behavior Insights

 Researching keyword trends can also help you figure out behavioral insights of online users.
 For example, using Google Trends can help you identify major fluctuations in certain keyword search volume.
 This can help you identify the rising or falling popularity of various subjects related to your industry, and may help you plan for long-term positions.

 Topic cultivation is my personal favorite - what I feel is the greatest advantage of keyword research in 2016, and the past few years in general.
 Modern SEO still requires consideration of keywords, but with content being such an integral part of SEO success and semantic search dictating the majority of results, your choice of topics is even more important.
 Keyword research, if used as a means of probing user intent and identifying good topics to write about, can help direct your campaign in a direction that resonates with users (and rank high in search engines at the same time).

 Assumption and Bias Correction